CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Experiments

 We report the mean absolute error (MAE), root mean square error (RMSE) and structure-similarity index measure (SSIM) between the $i$-th translated image in a source scan and the slice at the same index $i$ in the corresponding target scan.
 The SSIM measures the capability of keeping original structures unchanged, while the MAE and RMSE measure the ability of transferring the desired style, e.g.~the ability of raising HU levels of a tumor in native$\rightarrow$venous style transfer.

-Furthermore, we asked three doctors (two radiotherapists and one oncologist) to independently vote for the best among four style transfer methods: pix2pix, CycleGAN, U-GAT-IT and CyTran.
-The doctors evaluated a total of $200$ cases, randomly picked from the test set.
+Furthermore, we asked three medical experts (two radiotherapists and one oncologist with experience in radiology) to independently and blindly vote for the best among six style transfer methods: pix2pix, CycleGAN, U-GAT-IT, CWT-GAN, AttentionGAN and CyTran.
+The experts evaluated a total of $200$ cases (with 8 slices per case to be analyzed), randomly picked from the test set.
 We selected $50$ cases for each of the four contrast pairs.
+One case is composed of an input slice, 6 translated slices (produced by the generative models) and the corresponding target slice.
+All slices are provided in DICOM format and viewed with a specialized software, such that the experts can visualize and compare the slices under multiple window and level settings.
 The annotators were instructed to analyze the translated images in order to observe structural deformations, the correctness of contrast change with respect to the target image, and the occurrence of visual artifacts with respect to the input CT image.
-During the annotation, we did not disclose the matching between models and translated images to the doctors.
-With each presented case, the translated images were randomly shuffled, so it would be impossible for the doctors to know which translation method produced a certain image.
+To obtain reliable annotations, we relied on the many years (between $2$ and $35$) of working experience of the medical experts in analyzing CT scans.
+During the annotation, we did not disclose the matching between models and translated images to the experts, i.e.~the votes are blind.
+With each presented case, the translated images were randomly shuffled, so it would be impossible for the experts to know which translation method produced a certain image.
 As evaluation measures, we report the number of votes and the corresponding percentage for each method.